panda3d/panda3d-docs/programming/directgui/index.rst

    entries, and frames within the program.
 All of these items can be decorated with text, images, and 3D graphics.
 Commands may be associated with these items as well.
-Since these objects inherit from the :class:`.NodePath` class, anything done to a NodePath may be done to them, such as show()/hide(), setPos(), posInterval(), and so on.
-Also, since DirectGui objects are by default parented to the node aspect2d, they will stay on the screen no matter how the user navigates through the world.
+Since these objects inherit from the :class:`.NodePath` class, anything done to a NodePath may be done to them, such as :meth:`~.NodePath.show()`/:meth:`~.NodePath.hide()`, :meth:`~.NodePath.set_pos()`, posInterval(), and so on.
+Also, since DirectGui objects are by default parented to the node :py:obj:`~builtins.aspect2d`, they will stay on the screen no matter how the user navigates through the world.

    You can specify the parent nodepath for any DirectGUI object using the parent= argument.
-You can use base.aspect2d for center-oriented pacement, and a2dTopLeft or a2dBottomRight respectively.
+You can use :py:obj:`base.aspect2d` for center-oriented placement, and a2dTopLeft or a2dBottomRight respectively.
 The Y coordinate should be left 0, because it's useless in the 2D space.
 The Z coordinate goes from -1 to 1, and X depends on the aspect ratio, by the default 4:3 it's from -1.3333 to 1.3333.
 The other aspect2d variants don't scale the numbers, just offset them.

    The direct-gui-edit option in the Config.prc file allows the user to use the middle mouse button to move around widgets, and resize them while holding the